OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/azure-functions/functions-how-to-use-sendgrid.md

     };

     var personalization = new Personalization();
-    // change to email of recipient
+    // change tooemail of recipient
     personalization.AddTo(new Email("MoreEmailPlease@contoso.com"));

     Content content = new Content